Just in time for Valentine’s Day, these Easy Dark Chocolate Truffles will make your sweetheart swoon…only four ingredients to truffle heaven!

 - Heat the heavy cream until it is simmering.
 You can heat it on the stove or in the microwave.

 - Scoop the set truffle mixture into 2 tsp-sized mounds.
 For larger truffles, use 1-Tbsp sized mounds (I used this cookie scoop to help me).
 Roll each into balls (if mixture is too sticky, see Troubleshooting Tips below).
-Use this scoop

-- Roll each into toppings, if desired.
+- Roll each ball into toppings as desired.

 - Cover tightly and store truffles at room temperature for 3-4 days or in the refrigerator for up to 2 weeks.
 Truffles taste best at room temperature.